KxSystems/docs/docs/kb/w-q.md

-The default behaviour of the RDB is to collect data to an in-memory database during the day and then to save it to disk as an historical partition at day end.
+The default behavior of the RDB is to collect data to an in-memory database during the day and then to save it to disk as an historical partition at day end.
 This makes sense if it’s actually queried during the day – but if the only reason for having an RDB is to be able to save the historical partition the amount of memory required to keep the in-memory database can be excessive.

 :fontawesome-brands-github:
 [simongarland/tick/w.q](https://github.com/simongarland/tick/blob/master/w.q)